-Laptops owned by Liberty University are serviced by the HelpDesk's walk-in office located in CN1539.
-Customers are encouraged to call the HelpDesk and speak with a technician or check the Knowledge Base before visiting the walk-in support office (appointments are not neccessary for walk-in support).
+Laptops owned by Liberty University are serviced by the HelpDesk's walk-in offices (located in Green Hall 1539 or DeMoss Hall 2184).
+Customers are encouraged to call the HelpDesk and speak with a technician or check the Knowledge Base before visiting walk-in support offices (appointments are not necessary).

-Desktops owned by Liberty University are serviced on-location and over the phone by HelpDesk technicians.
-Customers should call the HelpDesk or submit a ticket for assistance with their University-owned desktop.
-The IT HelpDesk will attempt to resolve problems remotely when a ticket has been submitted, and may send a technician on-site if the problem cannot be resolved remotely.
+Desktops owned by Liberty University are serviced on-site and over the phone by HelpDesk technicians.
+Customers should call the HelpDesk or submit a ticket for assistance for their university-owned desktop.
+The IT HelpDesk will attempt to resolve problems remotely when a ticket has been submitted and may send a technician if a problem cannot be resolved remotely.

 Desktops brought to the HelpDesk office will not be supported.
 If a desktop is brought to the HelpDesk office, the customer will be asked to return the desktop to their office and will need to contact phone support or wait for a technician to be dispatched to their location.

-The IT HelpDesk offers full software support for all software owned and licensed by LU.
-To be considered "owned and licensed by LU", the Software/Telecommunications team must have record of the software in their database.
+The IT HelpDesk offers full software support for all software owned and licensed by Liberty University.
+To be considered "owned and licensed by LU", the Software/Telecommunications team must have a record of the software in their database.

-Software that is not obtained thru proper channels (including staff who purchase software out-of-pocket and are then reimbursed by their department).
+Software that is not obtained through proper channels (including staff who purchase software out-of-pocket and are reimbursed by their department).
 Software may be supported after installation media and license information is given to the Software License Compliance team to be evaluated and inventoried.